 There are a few scenes that stand out for their visual artistry.
 There’s a ‘Paths of Glory’ style backwards tracking shot through a trench as the poilus fix Bayonets.
 The progression of the fixing matches the pace of the tracking shot perfectly and the result is an almost hypnotic mixture of lots of men all performing the same robotic actions one after another and the audible oiled steel clunk of bayonet meeting rifle.
 There are a few similarities to ‘Paths of Glory’ actually.
 Obviously the French perspective but also the tricky camerawork and anti-war/anti-establishment position.

 There’s the classic ‘Oh!
 What a Lovely War‘ and ‘The Four Horsemen of the Apocalypse‘ hillside chocka with crosses bit.
 And also, at the end of the film Mathilde walks down a dark hallway towards a brightly lit garden.
 The camera is still and watches as she slowly limps to the door through the enveloping darkness of the corridor.
 As she pauses at the door to the garden the camera slowly walks towards her like a loving partner offering support.
 The summer warmth and sounds of this beautiful French garden fills the screen.
-In my mind the Director high fived the Cinematographer after yelling cut both times.
+In my mind the Director high fived the Cinematographer after yelling cut.
 There are plenty more moments like this and the film deserved its Oscar nomination for Best Cinematography (It lost to ‘The Aviator’).

 It really is a very good film.
 I can’t believe it’s taken me this long to watch it.
 I’ll trot out my usual ‘If You Haven’t Seen It You Simply Must’ line and leave it at that.
 It has so much to offer, I’m sure a second viewing will uncover a load more details I missed first time around.
 I’ll also now be forced by my ever so slightly OCD brain to watch everything else the director has knock out and maybe even ‘Paths of Glory’ too.
 I think this might’ve just snuck into my top 5 Greatest Great War Films.
-I heartily recommend you Clicky Clicky and grab it.